IRL2/nanover-docs/source/concepts/applications.rst

 Velocity reset
 ~~~~~~~~~~~~~~

-Some server implementation can kill the momentum from ended user interactions
+Some server implementations can kill any residual momentum in the system due to the user-applied forces after the user interaction has ended
-by setting the velocity of the affected particles to 0.
+by setting the velocities of the affected particles to 0.
 This is called velocity
 reset and can be requested by the user as part of the interaction description.

 Servers that have the ability to do velocity reset should advertise the feature